icedumpy/geo-helper/README.md

 ### Hi there 👋

+🤔 Noobie's first package here.
-Noobie here.
-Pls, do not stomp me.
+😄 Pls, do not stomp me.
+⚡ KekW
 <!--
 **icedumpy/icedumpy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.